-Remember that handwashing should take at least 20 seconds with soap and water (or a hand sanitizer with at least 60% alcohol, per the CDC).
+Remember that handwashing should take at least 20 seconds with soap and water (or a hand sanitizer with at least 60% alcohol, according to guidelines by the CDC).
 Don’t forget to dry your hands properly, to try to keep your hands moisturized in between to prevent cracked skin, and to avoid touching your face in between washes.

-The most prominent symptoms of COVID-19 include fever, sore throat, persistent chest pain, and shortness of breath.
+The most prominent symptoms of COVID-19 include fever, sore throat, persistent chest pain, fatigue, headache, loss of sense of smell or taste, and shortness of breath.
 While any one of these could be a common symptom of other respiratory illnesses or health issues, it’s important to take these signs seriously as potential indicators of the virus.

 For this reason, long-term care facilities may also consider limiting or eliminating certain group activities or communal dining if coronavirus is suspected.

 With the heavy media attention and increasing fears about the pandemic, many areas are reporting shortages of masks, disinfectants, and other medical and household supplies.
 Don’t encourage these supply shortages by hoarding as much as you can, but do keep a close eye on your available supplies and restock often to ensure you don’t run out of the items you need most.
 Don’t forget to include medications, food and dietary supplements, and other items needed to ensure a healthy and safe environment for your residents.

 In addition, encourage staff to limit sharing as much as possible: from pens and clipboards to phones, tablets, and nursing stations, there are many opportunities for viruses to become shared among staff and residents.
 Sanitize any shared supplies and surfaces regularly.